 Cache= a place to store supplies that usually refers to a container that can be safely buried or hidden outdoors between your current residence and a bug out location so that you can replenish supplies if you use them up or they are stolen or otherwise destroyed while you are traveling.

 Dutch Oven= a pot usually made of cast iron that is intended to use to cook over an open fire or hot coals.
 Typically comes with a lid that doubles as a frying pan perfect for cooking eggs or keeping biscuits or rolls warm.

 Food Grade Bucket=a bucket or pail that has not been previously used for chemicals or anything toxic which can be used to store food.
 Once sealed the buckets must be opened using a specialized opener.
 Most people include oxygen absorbers to remove any excess moisture.

 GMOs=Genetically Modified Organisms are created when a gene from one species either animal or plant is transferred into another to create a final product that is artificial and not found in nature.
-Very controversial as some people believe that genetically modified foods to be linked to infertility and other human ailments.
+A very controversial topic indeed!

 Gamma Lid=a lid that is airtight and typically used for food grade buckets or containers.